visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

     }

-If your database reader plugin is derived from one of the *MT* or *MD* file format interfaces then the *GetMesh* method will have, in addition to the *meshname* argument, either a *time-state* argument, *domain* argument, or both.
+If your database reader plugin is derived from one of the *MT* or *MD* file format interfaces then the *GetMesh* method will have, in addition to the *meshname* argument, either a *timestate* argument, *domain* argument, or both.
-These extra arguments are both integers that VisIt_ passes to your plugin so your plugin can select the right mesh for the specified time-state or domain.
+These extra arguments are both integers that VisIt_ passes to your plugin so your plugin can select the right mesh for the specified timestate or domain.
-If your *GetMesh* method accepts a *time-state* argument then you can use it to return the mesh for the specified time-state, which is in the range [0, NTS - 1], where NTS is the number of time-states that your plugin returned from its *GetNTimesteps* method.
+If your *GetMesh* method accepts a *timestate* argument then you can use it to return the mesh for the specified timestate, which is in the range [0, NTS - 1], where NTS is the number of timestates that your plugin returned from its *GetNTimesteps* method.
 The range for the *domain* argument, if it is present, is [0,NDOMS - 1] where NDOMS is the number of domains that your file format added to the *numBlocks* member in the *avtMeshMetaData* object corresponding to the mesh named by the *meshname* argument.